jungparc/Container-Container-Service/en/overview.md

 * You can connect Load Balancer to containers.
 You can expose container services outside through the created Floating IP and Domain.
 * You can monitor the CPU, Memory, network transmission and reception, and storage of containers.
 * Zero-downtime deployment is possible through the rolling update method.
-* You can schedule container execution by settin up a time-based schedule.
+* You can schedule container execution by setting up a time-based schedule.

 ## Configuration and Terms